Previous

 Other threats include overexploitation (overfishing and excessively intensive hunting) and pollution.
 Also, non-native species introduced by humans can pose a threat.
 Furthermore, climate change is playing an increasingly significant role.

-The Red List of the IUCN (International Union for Conservation of Nature) includes 26,197 species of threatened animals and plants, of which more than 8,000 are vertebrate species that are vulnerable, endangered, or critically endangered (2,386 fish, 2,100 amphibians, 1,469 birds, 1,215 reptiles, and 1,204 mammals).
+The IUCN Red List (International Union for Conservation of Nature) includes 26,197 species of threatened animals and plants, of which more than 8,000 vertebrate species are classified as vulnerable, endangered, or critically endangered (2,386 fish, 2,100 amphibians, 1,469 birds, 1,215 reptiles, and 1,204 mammals).

 Specifications